 Tip #2: When you are in the sun, you need a non-nano mineral zinc oxide product that is also made in a protective and rich moisturizing base.

 Lips have very little ability to protect themselves from UV ray damage and wind chapping.
 We all have experienced the result!
-My top choices for SPF lip balm are:
+Using only high quality and trustworthy lip balms is important.
+Dermatologist Dr. Cynthia Bailey

 Is Lipstick Safe?